-- Slowly pull the seat belt out of the retractor and insert the tongue into the buckle until you hear and feel the latch engage. - The retractor is designed to lock during a sudden stop or on impact.
+- (2) Slowly pull the seat belt out of the retractor and insert the tongue into the buckle until you hear and feel the latch engage. - The retractor is designed to lock during a sudden stop or on impact.
 A slow pulling motion permits the seat belt to move, and allows you some freedom of movement in the seat. - If the seat belt cannot be pulled from its fully retracted position, firmly pull the belt and release it.
 Then smoothly pull the belt out of the retractor.

-- 3 Position the lap belt portion low and snug on the hips as shown. - (4) Pull the shoulder belt portion toward the retractor to take up extra slack.
+- (3) Position the lap belt portion low and snug on the hips as shown. - 4 Pull the shoulder belt portion toward the retractor to take up extra slack.
 Be sure the shoulder belt is routed over your shoulder and across your chest.

-The front passenger seat and the rear seating positions three-point seat belts have two modes of operation:
+The right front passenger seat and the rear seating positions three-point seat belts have a locking mechanism for child restraint installation.
+It is referred to as the automatic locking mode or child restraint mode.